Krunklehorn/io-scene-gzrs2/README.md

   * Bone type: Animates the selected armature's bones, disconnects bones to allow translation, controls bone position and rotation, but not scale
   * TM type: Controls object world space matrices, supports scaling but does not support parenting
   * Vertex type: Adds absolute mode shape keys, animates by keying Evaluation Time, may fail for meshes with duplicate or overlapping vertices
+* NEW: .nav import & export support
+  * When exporting, automatically triangulates quads and ngons however, users should do so manually for best results
+  * When exporting, selected mesh must be non-manifold
 * NEW: Material guidelines for .elu export have been simplified, see below!
 * NEW: Reconfigured shader nodes and implemented material presets
 * NEW: Added material info to the Realspace panel
+* Simplified texture searching, renamed 'Smart' texture mode to 'Brute'
 * Implicit effects now control additive rendering ('\_ef' and 'ef\_' prefixes)
 * Sky objects no longer catch rays ('obj\_sky\_' and 'obj\_ef\_sky' prefixes)
 * Mesh nodes beginning with "Dummy" are now treated as bones
 * Other minor fixes

 # Current Import Features

-* Fully supported filetypes: .elu, .ani, .col, .cl2
+* Fully supported filetypes: .elu, .ani, .col, .cl2, .nav
 * Mostly supported filetypes: .rs, .lm
 * Partially supported filetypes: .scene.xml, .prop.xml

 <!-- -->

-* Displays world geometry, occlusion planes and collision data using mesh objects
+* Displays world geometry, occlusion, collision and navigation data using mesh objects
 * Displays BSP bounding boxes, sounds, spawns, powerups and other dummies using empties
 * Approximates fog using a volume scatter or volume absorption shader
 * Groups lights with similar properties, re-interprets the data to be useful in Blender
 * Displays lightmaps using a linked node group for quick toggling
 * Creates a driver object for quickly tuning lights and fog

 # Current Export Features

-### Model Export (.elu)
+## Model Export (.elu)

 * GunZ 1 version 0x5007
 * Supports both static and skinned meshes
-* Automatically triangulates quads
+* Automatically triangulates quads and ngons

 <!-- -->